UPDATE: Valpo men's hoops coach Matt Lottich says move to Beacons right decision at right time

 On Tuesday, Valparaiso University announced its new nickname: the Valpo Beacons.

-Accompanied by imagery of a lighthouse, José Padilla, university president said in a news release the new nickname connects to the school's motto, "In Thy Light We see Light," and represents the community in many ways.
+Accompanied by imagery of a lighthouse, VU President José Padilla said in a news release the new nickname connects to the school's motto, "In Thy Light We see Light," and represents the community in many ways.

 "We are beacons of light and hope in our communities," he said in the release.
 "We are beacons of change on campus, in our region and in our country.
 We are beacons of knowledge for our students’ academic, social and spiritual growth.
 Above all, we are beacons of God’s light around the world."